chrisjz/aiden/README.md

   docker compose --profile cognitive-cpu up -d
   ```

+> **_NOTE:_**  When you first start a service with a new model,
+you will need to wait for the model to download before the API
+is available.

 ### Stopping Services

 To stop services, you need to use the same profiles that were used to start them.
 For example: